Llanbedr: History

 Ancient monuments at Llanbedr include Neolithic standing stones; the Stones of Llanbedr and Bronze Age hut circles.

 The village originally grew around the slate quarrying industry.

 Glyn Pedr is a Victorian Grade II listed residence on Maes Ffynnon.

-During the first world war Marian Antonia Gamwell who was a widow (became Mrs Owen) created a British Red Cross auxiliary hospital at her new home, the country house called Aber Artro, at Llanbedr.
+During the First World War, Marian Antonia Gamwell, a widow, created a British Red Cross auxiliary hospital at her new home, the country house called Aber Artro, at Llanbedr.

 Climate

 Church and chapel

 The church of St Peter, after whom the village is named (Pedr being the Welsh for Peter), is a Grade II* listed building.

 In 2019 approval was given to convert Capel Moriah in Llanbedr, which had gone out of use, into a Mosque.

 About 1 mi east of the village centre is the hamlet of Pentre Gwynfryn whose chapel, Capel Salem, was the subject of a painting by the artist Sydney Curnow Vosper.
 The painting, entitled Salem, showed a member of the congregation, Siân Owen, in traditional Welsh costume and became famous throughout Britain in the mid-20th century.